Work with Bridging North America

 BNA expects all subcontractors, suppliers and vendors BNA works with to understand its requirements and expectations for conducting business with the highest standards of integrity.

 Disadvantaged Business Enterprise

+BNA will engage, employ and contract Detroit residents and Detroit-based and Detroit-headquartered businesses.
 The Disadvantaged Business Enterprise (DBE) goals established for this project is 2.15% of the cost of the construction and engineering work needed to complete the Michigan Interchange and the portion of the bridge that is located in Michigan.